How to Write an Effective Immigration Letter: A Complete Guide

 Describing the Relationship with the Immigrant

-Detail your relationship with the immigrant in question in one or two concise sentences.
+Detail your relationship with the immigrant in one or two concise sentences.
 Explain how you know them and mention how long you have been acquainted.
-For instance, say, "I have known [Name] for five years as my colleague and friend."
+For instance, "I have known [Name] for five years as my colleague and friend."
 This establishes a personal connection and context for your endorsement.

 Providing Specific Examples and Details